Node.js Request Path: DNS, TCP, libuv & Callbacks

 socket.on('close', () => sockets.delete(socket));

-The kernel can complete a handshake and place the connection in the accept queue before Node has run your callback.
+There is one timing detail that trips people up.
+The kernel can complete the TCP handshake and place the connection in the accept queue before Node has run your JavaScript callback.
 From the client's point of view, connect can succeed during that window.
-From the server application's point of view, no JavaScript has accepted the connection yet.
-The OS has accepted it on behalf of the listening socket.
-Node still has to pull it out of the queue and create the JavaScript wrapper.
+From the server application's point of view, no JavaScript has handled the connection yet.
+The OS has accepted it for the listening socket.
+Node still has to pull it from the queue and wrap it.

-The split explains a common load-test pattern.
+That behavior explains a common load-test pattern.
 Clients report successful TCP connects.
-The server reports fewer application-level accepts than expected at the same timestamp.
-The missing interval can be accept queueing, event-loop delay, process CPU, descriptor pressure, or application logging lag.
-The TCP layer and the JavaScript layer are coupled, but they are not one timestamp.
+The server reports fewer application-level accepts at that exact moment.
+The missing time can come from accept queueing, event-loop delay, process CPU, descriptor pressure, or logging delay.
+TCP state and JavaScript callbacks are related, but they do not share one timestamp.

-Descriptor pressure hits here too.
+Descriptor pressure hits this path too.
 Each accepted TCP connection consumes a descriptor in the process.
 If the process is near its descriptor limit, accept can fail even though the listening socket is readable.
 Node may emit an error on the server or close accepted state depending on where the failure occurs.
 The client may see a reset or close after handshake.
-The lower fact is simple: the kernel had a connection, and the process could not attach all required user-space state cleanly.
+The lower-level fact is simple - the kernel had a connection, and the process could not attach all the user-space state cleanly.

-The accept loop can also interact with JavaScript work already queued.
-A burst of completed connections can produce many connection events.
+The accept loop also competes with JavaScript work already queued.
+A burst of completed connections can produce many 'connection' callbacks.
 Each callback can attach listeners, allocate buffers, start timers, and add the socket to application structures.
 If the callback does heavy synchronous work, the event loop spends less time returning to I/O readiness.
-The kernel keeps accepting packets, queues fill, and the next batch of callbacks arrives later.
+The kernel keeps receiving packets, queues fill, and the next batch of callbacks arrives later.

 const server = net.createServer(socket => {